 Career & Technical Education

-While many schools send students outside the district for Career and Technical Education, Bedford High School has most of its own programs on campus.
+While many schools send students outside the district for Career and Technical Education, Bedford High School has many of its own programs on campus.
 This arrangement provides opportunities for more students to take advantage of Career and Technical Education programs as part of their elective course options.
 College credit may also be earned through most of our career tech courses.

 Taught by instructors who make the student their number-one concern, students explore high-tech, hands-on learning.
 They gain the knowledge and skills necessary to enter the workforce, military, or higher education, and, in general, prepare to function in a high-tech, high demand world.
 Through the various Career and Technical student organizations, students gain valuable leadership skills and participate in local, regional, state, and national competitions.